 - Final approval and prioritization of applications for the RS&G Service are completed by the NHLBI.

-- If your application is declined, you may revise it and resubmit it for evaluation only two additional times.
+- If your application is declined, you may revise it and resubmit it for evaluation only one additional time.

 RS&G Service Data Release Policies

 The NHLBI DNA RS&G Service has the following data release policies: